Brekalo/While_Loop/README.md

 #### Project description:

-The program provides users with an interactive way to enter numbers and calculate their averages.
+The program is a simple calculator, provides users with an interactive way to enter numbers and calculate their average of entered numbers.
-It prompts the user to enter numbers one by one, and after each entry, it calculates the running average of the numbers entered so far.
+It prompts the user to enter numbers one by one, and it calculates the running average of the numbers entered so far.
 The user can continue entering numbers until they enter "-1", at which point the program terminates and displays the final average.
-This program provides a simple and interactive way for users to enter numbers and calculate their average of entered numbers.

 #### Code description:

 1. The code begins by printing a message to introduce the calculator.
-2. The `get_int` function is defined, which takes a prompt as input and repeatedly asks the user for input until a valid integer is entered.
-If a non-integer value is entered, it displays an `error` message and prompts again.
+2. The `get_int` function is defined to handle user input.
+It takes a prompt as an argument and repeatedly prompts the user to enter a number until a valid integer is entered.
+If the input is not a valid integer, it catches the `ValueError` exception and displays an `error message`.
-3. The `main` function is defined, which serves as the entry point of the program.
+3. The `main` function is defined as the entry point of the program.

-- Inside the main function, two variables are initialized: `numbering` to keep track of the number of entries and `total_entries` to keep track of the sum of all entered numbers.
+- It initializes two variables, `numbering` and `total_entries`, to keep track of the number of inputs and the sum of the entered numbers, respectively.
-- The program enters a while loop that continues indefinitely until the user enters `-1`.
+- Inside the `main` function, there is a `while True` loop that continuously prompts the user to enter a number using the `get_int` function.
+The loop continues until the user enters `-1`.
-- Inside the loop, the `get_int` function is called to prompt the user for a number, and the returned value is stored in the `user_input` variable.
-- If the `user_input is `equal`to`-1`, the loop breaks and the program continues to the next step.
+- If the `user_input` is `equal to -1`, the loop breaks and the program continues to the next step.
-- Otherwise, the `numbering` variable is incremented by `1` to count the new entry, and the total_entries variable is updated by adding the `user_input` value.
+- Otherwise, the `numbering` variable is `incremented` by `1` to count the new entry, and the `total_entries` variable is updated by adding the `user_input` value.
-- After the loop, the code checks if any numbers were entered by comparing `numbering` to `0`.
+- After the user enters `-1` and breaks out of the loop, the code checks if `numbering is not equal to 0`.
 - If at least one number was entered, it calculates the average by dividing the `total_entries` by `numbering` and assigns it to the `average` variable.
-It then prints a message displaying the total number of entries and the calculated average.
-- If no numbers were entered (that is `numbering` is `0`), it prints a message indicating that a negative number was entered.
+- The code displays the total number of entries and the calculated average if numbers were entered.
+Otherwise, it prints a message indicating that no numbers were entered.
 - A "goodbye" message is printed at the end of the program, and it terminates.
+- The `if __name__ == "__main__":` condition ensures that the `main` function is only executed when the script is run directly, not when it is imported as a module.